 Here is a sample report that belongs in the Type 1 category because it’s a “Just the facts, Ma’am” type of report.
 There’s no investigation or intervention.
 You interview a witness or victim and write down the information, and you’re finished.
 You might write a Type 1 report after a citizen reports that her bicycle was stolen.
+(To learn more about the four types of reports, click here.)

 Incident reports also fall into this category.